 I'd just say the story of shooreh pippi neither begins nor ends with Yakuza 0.

 Majima Substory #81 - Gandhara Employee (Chapter 4)

-This is one of the oddest substories in Yakuza 0, and I’m not saying so because of the sleaze involved.
-The tale revolves around a certain urban legend, and right from the start, you know it’s going to get downright weird if you investigate further.
+This is one of the oddest Yakuza 0 substories, and I’m not saying so because of the sleaze involved.
+The tale revolves around a certain urban legend and right from the start, you know it’s going to get downright weird if you probe too deep.
 What exactly happens?
 What’s the truth behind that legendary item so many men crave and need?
 I leave that to you to discover yourself.